mib-kamel/mongo-strict/README.md

 We use [class-validator to validate the Entities](https://www.npmjs.com/package/class-validator#validation-decorators)

-So you can call any validator class-validator provides, Exampels:
+So you can call any validator class-validator provides, Examples:

 ```JavaScript
   @Length(10, 20)